Wendy Powell

 curved line

 We love having the opportunity to write guest blogs for other trusted websites.
-We particularly enjoyed writing this piece “healing your pelvic floor and core after pregnancy” for the NCT website.
+We particularly enjoyed writing this article “Healing your pelvic floor and core after pregnancy” for the National Childbirth Trust (NCT).

 Whether you have a caesarean section or vaginal birth, most women experience strain on their pelvic floor when having a baby.
 Your pelvic floor has been supporting extra weight and pressure throughout your pregnancy and this will have had some effect, regardless of how you give birth.
 Those who have a vaginal birth may experience further trauma to their pelvic floor during the delivery of the baby as a result of tearing or an episiotomy.